joeavanzato/SigmaToVQL/README.md

 ### What is it?

-SigmaToVQL is a helper script designed to facilitate engaging the Velociraptor Sigma processing engine.
-It provides a mechanism to quickly utilize Sigma logic over the results of any row-producing artifact, including in-line variables within the Sigma rules as well as supporting arbitrary parameter inputs to artifacts and the use of specific named sources within the artifact.
+SigmaToVQL is a utility designed to facilitate engaging with the Velociraptor Sigma processing engine.
+It provides a mechanism to quickly utilize Sigma logic over the results of any row-producing artifact, including the use of in-line variables defined within the Sigma rules as well as supporting arbitrary parameter inputs to artifacts and the use of specific named sources within the artifact.

 Sigma has traditionally been used against Windows Event Logs and similar types of 'log' sources - with the power of Velociraptor, we can quickly stage VQL to leverage Sigma rules against any and all artifacts, not just the 'traditional' Sigma log sources.

+#### Usecase Ideas to Get You Excited

+* Write a correlation rule looking for mimikatz followed by a suspicious extension (dmp, zip, tmp, etc) in suspicious directories across file-based artifacts like the MFT or USN Journal.
+* Use existing network_connection rules to hunt inside of the enriched netstat artifact
+* Use DNS rules to inspect DNSCache or similar artifacts
+* Use process_creation rules to look across running processes, prefetch, etc
+* Develop custom rules inspecting Scheduled Tasks/Services for suspicious arguments, binary paths, etc
+* Use ps_script rules to target even more items such as ConsoleHost_history.txt files

+In general, the goal is to support as many existing Sigma rules as possible while allowing analysts to easily write their own rules specific to individual forensic artifacts.

 ### Example Usage